albertdev/dotfiles/doc/windows.md

 Once there you can pick an item from the list and click "Change Key Sequence".
 Don't forget to press OK twice.

-## Set default keyboard to Colemak
-When adding the Colemak keyboard to the English language, it might still revert to the default QWERTY layout.

-On Windows 11 this seems to be hidden.
-Go to "Time & Language", pick "Typing" and then click "Advanced keyboard settings".
-That screen has a combobox underneath the "Override for default input method" label.

 ## Mouse Settings
 - Open Windows' `Run` dialog.
 - Enter `ms-settings:mousetouchpad`
 - Set cursor speed to 12, scroll multiple lines at a time, scroll 9-11 lines each time, scroll when hovering.

-## Taskbar
+## Taskbar (Windows 10 and earlier 😢)
 - Right-click taskbar and select "Taskbar settings".

 Settings of note:
 - Lock the taskbar, use small taskbar buttons
 - Replace command prompt with Windows Powershell
-- Taskbar location on screen: Left (Oh, hi Windows 11, you don't have that?!)
+- Taskbar location on screen: Left
 - Combine taskbar buttons: Never.
 - Multiple displays:
     - Show taskbar on all displays